top of page

 Is general liability enough for my plumbing business?

-Not usually.
-While it’s essential, most plumbers also need workers’ comp, commercial auto, and tools coverage for full protection.
+No. While it’s essential, you’ll likely also need workers’ compensation, commercial auto, and tools coverage to fully protect your operations.

 Can I get insurance if I’m a one-person plumbing business?